ansonk4/ppt_generator/README.md

 ### Value Validation Rules

-The following columns must have values from the specified lists:
+The following columns must only contain values from the specified lists:

 #### `性別` (Gender)
 - `男` (Male)